ghall15/fiscalhistory/webpage/_build/html/_sources/government_budget_constraint.txt

 .. math::
      B_{t} =  (1+r)^t B_{0} + \sum_{j=0}^{t} (1+r)^j \left( G_{t-j}  - T_{t-j} \right)

 The left hand side of this equation is the current stock of debt.
-The right hand side of this equation
+The right hand side of this equation is the weighted sum of past deficits.

 Government Debt is a Weighted Sum of Future Surpluses
 ------------------------------------------------------

-A time :math:`t` the G.B.C. is:
+A time :math:`t` the government budget constraint is:

 .. math::
     B_{t}  =  (1+r)B_{t-1} + G_t  - T_t